jfmengels/blog/content/blog/global-and-configuration-errors/index.md

 In addition to global errors, we are introducing `configuration errors`.
 These are errors that will be the result of parsing or validating the arguments of a rule, and noticing a problem with those.

-Since the configuration is written in Elm, it gives a good experience to the user when the compiler is the one reporting configuration errors, which rule authors can do by custom types for instance.
+Since the configuration is written in Elm, it gives a good experience to the user when the compiler is the one reporting configuration errors, which rule authors can do through custom types for instance.

 That said, it is not possible or practical to validate everything only with that: Positive integers, strings with certain shapes, non-empty sets/dicts, lists without duplicate items, etc.